sshyran/shyran.net/README.md

 **Moto's:**
 * Zero bit of knowledge is already 0ne bit of storage!
 Thus - Code is Poetry.
-* When magic of word is faken, and simplicity of deed is speechless - sound of silence brings truth. (cc) Sergio Shyran
+* When magic of word is faken, and simplicity of deed is speechless - sound of silence brings truth. (cc) Serhii Shyran

 <!--
 ###